 University of Pittsburgh School of Medicine

-Shen’s hometown Is Solon, Ohio.
+Shen’s hometown is Solon, Ohio.
 Shen received his BS summa cum laude from Case Western Reserve University, was elected to Phi Beta Kappa and was a graduate of the piano program at the Cleveland Institute of Music.
 He received his MD from the University of Pittsburgh School of Medicine, where he served as a peer tutor and was a recipient of an NIH T35 training grant to pursue research in liver transplantation and hypovolemic shock.
-His clinical interest is surgical oncology and he is currently pursuing research in liver cancer.
+After his first two years of surgical residency, Shen pursued basic and translational research in liver cancer.
+His clinical interest is endocrine surgery.
 Shen enjoys playing and coaching soccer.

 Christina is a native of Massachusetts and received her BA summa cum laude from the University of Pennsylvania, majoring in Biology and Philosophy with election to Phi Beta Kappa.
 Christina received her MD from the University of Pennsylvania.
 She served as Vice President of the Agnew Surgical Society, Outreach Chair of the Elizabeth Blackwell Society, and coordinator at the Penn University City Hospitality Coalition clinic, providing care to the homeless.
 She also taught anatomy.
 Christina was awarded an NIH grant to investigate biomarkers in vascular disease and later studied the clinical outcomes of patients sustaining vascular trauma.
 She received the William T. Fitts Memorial Prize and the John Pryor Award for Trauma Research, and she was inducted into the Gold Humanism Honor Society.
 Her clinical interest is vascular surgery.
 She is an avid runner, cyclist, skier, and sports fan.